nimbus117/100-days-of-code/log.md

 ### R1D31 21/05/2018

 Decided to leave freeCodeCamp for a bit and try something else.
 It's a bit early but thought I'd make a start on the #CodeClan pre-course work.
 Speant tonight getting ubuntu installed, setting up zsh and made a start on the codecademy.com basic command line course.

+### R1D32 23/05/2018

+Continued with the command line course but ended up spending most of the night playing with vim, screen and s3cmd.